jonace-mpelule/cauth-express/README.md

 ### Registration

-Register a new user with email or phone number:
+Register a new user with email, phone number, or both:

 ```typescript
 // Email registration